cyxzheng/cyxzheng.github.io/_projects/property.md

 In addition, I worked alongside our Strategy Director, Product Manager, and was managed by our Director of Product Design.

-I was involved from the discovery phase all the way to client handoff, which spanned four months from January 2018 to April 2018.
+I was involved from the discovery phase all the way to client handoff, spanning four months from January 2018 to April 2018.

 # One Form, Different Habits